anhy999/.github-2/CODE_OF_CONDUCT.md

 ### Enforcement
 - Participants asked to stop any harassing behavior are expected to comply immediately, even if participants do not agree with or fully acknowledge the behavior being reported.
 - If a participant violates the Code of Conduct, community moderators may take any action they deem appropriate to maintaining a welcoming environment for all participants, up to and including expulsion from an event and/or the community and identification of the participant as a violator.
 If a community moderator is not available at an event, the event organizer should ask violators to leave and then report the situation to community moderators for further deliberation.
-- There will always be at least one moderator “on-call” if no moderators are able to attend an event Community moderators and/or event organizers may take action to redress anything designed to, or with the clear impact of, disrupting or making an environment hostile for any participants.
 - We expect participants to respect the Code of Conduct in all Algolia communities and at all Algolia or Algolia related events.

 ### Moderators